developerstephanieb/latex_reference/01_fundamentals/09_math_mode.md

 |  $\dot{t}$  | Dot          | `\dot{t}`   |
 |  $\vec{v}$  | Vector arrow | `\vec{v}`   |

 ---

 ## The `equation` Environment

-For numbered equations that can be referenced, use the `equation` environment.
+Use the `equation` environment for numbered equations that can be referenced.

 - `\begin{equation}`: Begins a display math environment that will be automatically numbered.